 Airlines are now undergoing strict cleaning and disinfecting procedures both in the cabins and in the luggage hold before every flight.
 Passengers and cabin crew will be required to have body temperature checks and wear masks before entering the plane.
 Social distancing will be practised during check-in and the check-in staff will be working from behind protective screens.

 AENA is the official organisation that operates all of the Spanish airports.
 Their website has detailed information about the current state of flights into and out of Spain.

-Flights from oversees into Spain will be resume on 01 July 2020.
+Flights from oversees into Spain have resumed on 01 July 2020.